Cracked and Damaged Tiles

 How to Remove the Damaged Tile

 - Cut the grout: When the grout dries, it adheres to the tile's surface.
-Trying to remove a tile without cutting the grout often leaves the adjacent tile chipped or with its corner broke off.
+Trying to remove a tile without cutting the grout often leaves the adjacent tile chipped or with its corner broken off.
 Run a carbide-tipped grout saw around the perimeter of the broken tile.
-A handheld saw works well for small jobs, such as 3 or 4 broken tile.
+A handheld saw works well for small jobs, such as 3 or 4 broken tiles.
 However, professionals normally use an angle grinder equipped with a tile blade for larger jobs; holding a wet sponge against the blade helps keep the dust to a minimum.

 - Break the tile: Place a chisel blade approximately 1-inch away from the corner of the tile.
-A handheld chisel and hammer works fine for smaller projects, but consider using an electric chipping hammer when the task exceeds a few tile.
+A handheld chisel and hammer work fine for smaller projects, but consider using an electric chipping hammer when the task exceeds a few tiles.
 Hold the blade at a 90-degree angle.
 Strike the chisel with a hammer or depress the electric chipping hammer's trigger, breaking the corner of the tile.
 Remove the broken corner.

-- Displace tile: Wedge the chisel blade against the thinset seam, hold the chisel blade at a 45-degree angle and apply pressure.
+- Displace tile: Wedge the chisel blade against the thinset seam, hold the chisel blade at a 45-degree angle, and apply pressure.
 Use the hammer and chisel, or chipping hammer, to break the tile free from the subfloor.